openhab/openhab-docs/10_users_manual/20_installing_openhab/00_installing_openhab_introduction/installing_openhab_introduction.md

 ---

-*This chapter is so far centered on Mac OS.
+*This chapter is so far centred on Mac OS.
 It must be modified in order to cover Linux and Windows.*

 ---